jkobject/jkobject.github.io/_posts/2026-06-10-gene-regulation-landscape.md

 coupling edges.
 Border styles mark meta-principles such as `LLPS` and `DECAY`: these are recurring physical or regulatory motifs that appear across several mechanisms, not separate boxes in the pathway.

+The map is also intentionally reductionist.
+I did not try to draw every important named event as its own box.
+Some biological phenomena are real and important, but they are better understood as outputs of several lower-level mechanisms already shown in the graph.
+For example, promoter/TSS choice depends on transcription-factor grammar, chromatin accessibility, enhancer contacts, and Pol II initiation/pausing.
+Transcription termination depends on Pol II state, cleavage/polyadenylation, chromatin context, and RNA decay machinery.
+Whether an RNA leaves the nucleus depends on capping, splicing, 3' processing, RNA-binding proteins, RNA marks, and quality control.
+In those cases, the goal is not to add a new named event whenever biology has a label for one.
+The goal is to ask whether the underlying decision mechanisms and their links are already represented.

+This is also why some familiar topics, such as R-loops, DNA torsional stress, transcription-replication conflicts, nuclear bodies, broad epitranscriptomic marks beyond m6A, repeats/transposons, motif grammar, and Pol I/Pol III rRNA/tRNA biology are handled as caveats, extensions, or submechanisms in the technical notes rather than as new boxes in the main landscape.
+That choice is not a claim that they are unimportant.
+It is a claim about map resolution: this figure prioritizes reusable regulatory mechanisms over named composite events.

 Post-translational control is shown with representative feedback routes rather than every substrate-specific event. `SWITCH`, `ROUTER`, and `DESTROY` can touch